Woodland Hills Bicycle Accident Attorney

 - Triathlon bicycle.
 This bike is built for speed.
 Aero handlebars are available to help form an aerodynamic position.

 - Commuter bicycle.
 The style may vary for this bike.
-However, it generally comes with features such as locks, LED Lights, and bags.
+However, it generally comes with features such as locks, LED Lights, and baskets.

-California has established another bicycle accident law that divides the regulations of e-bikes into three categories.
+California has established a bicycle law that divides the regulations of e-bikes into three categories.
 AB 1096 defines these e-bikes as:

 - Class 1.
 This generates the lowest speed compared to other pedal-equipped e-bikes.
-Their engines reach speeds up to 20 MPH and only operate when the pedals are utilized.
+Their engines reach speeds of up to 20 mph and only operate when the pedals are used.
 Class 1 e-bikes are permitted to be used in areas where a traditional bike can be ridden.

 - Class 2.
 This bike also has low speeds.
 However, it is equipped with “throttle assistance,” which allows the electric motor to operate the pedals instead of getting help from the rider.
-The electric motor does propel the bike more than 20 MPH.
+It also has a maximum speed limit of 20 mph.
 You may also ride this e-bike in locations where you can ride a non-motorized vehicle.

 - Class 3.
-This is the fastest e-bike, reaching speeds of up to 28 MPH.
+This is the fastest e-bike, reaching speeds of up to 28 mph.
 You must be over the age of 16 years old to use this.
-Additionally, you must wear a helmet.
+Furthermore, you must wear a fitted helmet.
 These bikes are not allowed to enter bike paths and hiking trails.

 If you have sustained injuries as a result of a bicycle accident, you have the right to hold the guilty party responsible.
-At West Coast Trial Lawyers, we can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering from your injury.
-Call us today at (818) 839-8900 or email [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
+At West Coast Trial Lawyers, we can help you recover compensation for your losses.